Share This

 Another option is the ProAir™ Lounge, which delivers whole-body relief.
 Designed to distribute body weight evenly for a comprehensive massage, the ProAir™ Lounge eases tension in your shoulders and back by combining FX and FX-R rotational jets along the center of the back.
 FX Jets focus on smaller muscle groups, and stimulate pressure points in the shoulders, back, and feet.
 Exclusive BX Jets feature a patented design developed to invigorate leg muscles, targeting the calves with a bubbly massage while the FX Jets penetrate the muscles of the feet with therapeutic relief.
 These are just a few of the examples of the type of exclusive hydrotherapy that a Jacuzzi® hot tub can provide.

 Seating in an inground hot tub is typically made from concrete.
+Inground hot tubs usually feature bench seating, which is more spacious but less ergonomic than the contoured seating found in portable hot tubs.
+Bench seating is often less conducive to targeted hydrotherapy and more challenging for precise massage experiences compared to the ergonomic seating in portable hot tubs.
 The seats in an inground hot tub do not conform to the body as the seats in a portable hot tub are designed to.

 Jets